Contents

 How many works of art can be found in Prague Castle?

-Prague Castle houses one of the oldest and largest private art collections in Central Europe, with over 4,000 works of art, including paintings, sculptures, and tapestries.
+Prague Castle houses one of the oldest and largest private art collections in Central Europe, with more than 4,000 artworks, including paintings, sculptures, and tapestries.